git-artes/cpd_rdpg/README.md

 It depends on libraries typically available on most modern Python distributions, with the exception of Graspy (now Graspologic).
 Visit https://graspy.neurodata.io/ (and change the import calls).

-I have included the main module and a simple example we've used to generate some of the graphs in a paper submitted to ICASSP 2021.
+I have included the main module and a simple example we've used to generate some of the graphs in a paper submitted to EUSIPCO 2021.